Barclays suffers $1.6 billion first-half loss from Africa sale

-LONDON (Reuters) - Barclays reported a 1.2 billion pound ($1.57 billion)attributable loss for the first half of the year, as it took a 2.5 billion pound hit from the sale of its Africa business.
+LONDON (Reuters) - Barclays reported a 1.2 billion pound ($1.57 billion)attributable first half loss on Friday after taking a 2.5 billion pound hit from the sale of its Africa business and calling an end to its restructuring.

-The lender on Friday reported a 1.4 billion pound loss on the sale of 33 percent of Barclays Africa Group, and a further 1.1 billion pound impairment charge on the sale.
+The British bank said it had made a 1.4 billion pound loss on the sale of 33 percent of Barclays Africa Group, and took a further 1.1 billion pound impairment charge on the sale.

-Barclays in June cut its stake in Barclays Africa Group to 15 percent, ending more than 90 years as a major presence in the continent as the bank shifts its focus back to Britain and the United States.
+Barclays in June cut its stake in Barclays Africa Group to 15 percent, ending more than 90 years as a major presence in the continent as it shifts its focus back to Britain and the United States.

+The losses from the sale of unwanted assets including the Africa business showed the costs of the bank's restructuring under Chief Executive Jes Staley, who has championed Barclays' investment banking business as a means of boosting revenues.

-The bank also completed the run-down of its non-core division of assets earmarked for sale to below its goal of 25 billion in assets, meaning the remainder can be folded back in to Barclays.
+The bank completed the run-down of its non-core division of other assets earmarked for sale to below its goal of 25 billion pounds worth of assets, meaning the remainder can be folded back in to Barclays.

-"Accomplishing both of these milestones marks an end to the restructuring of the Barclays Group, and brings forward the date when our shareholders can benefit from the full earnings power of this business," Chief Executive Jes Staley said in the statement.
+"Accomplishing both of these milestones marks an end to the restructuring of the Barclays Group, and brings forward the date when our shareholders can benefit from the full earnings power of this business," Staley said in a statement.

+Staley announced a new long-term goal for Barclays of a greater than 10 percent return on equity, without giving a timetable for reaching that.

+The bank's return on equity excluding the Africa loss and conduct charges was 8 percent at the end of the first half.

-The sale of the Africa unit boosted the bank's core capital ratio to 13.1 percent, and the bank said that would rise to 13.4 percent once the full impact of the disposal is included.
+The sale of the Africa unit boosted the bank's core capital ratio, a key measure of financial strength and a source of concern for Barclays in recent years, to 13.1 percent.

 Barclays posted a half-year profit before tax of 2.3 billion pounds compared with 2 billion pounds for the same period a year ago, before the impact of the Africa sale was included.